aixoss/aix-puppet/README.md

   directory should reside on a file system separated from the one which hosts the system itself, and preferably different from /tmp.
-This root directory needs to be large enough to contain system updates, and should be an exportable file system, so that NIM can build NIM lpp_source resource and perform a mount from the remote LPARs.<br>
+This root directory needs to be large enough to contain system updates, and should be an exportable file system, so that NIM can create NIM lpp_source resource and perform a mount from the remote LPARs.<br>
   Note: it appears that this <b>root</b> directory needs to be either of type jfs or jfs2 (some other types of file system may work too).<br>